What to Expect from Coaching

 “I was skeptical about life coaching until I met Marc.
 Our weekly meetings have now become an essential part of my personal and business growth strategy.”

 - Joseph, California-based Sales Consultant

 Coaching sessions are usually an hour long and consist of a friendly discussion in which we can discuss goals or problems, and develop strategies or ideas that may help you.
-Sometimes you will develop those tactics and strategies on your own using what you've learned about personality type.
+Sometimes you will develop those tactics and strategies on your own using what you've learned about yourself during our sessions.
 At other times I will introduce new strategies or information when appropriate.
 Please see Examples of Coaching Outcomes for some ideas of the kind of results that can come from coaching.

 If you'd like, I can send you and/or your team a link to take the Majors PTi, a professionally-administered, for-pay personality type instrument (test) that can help you learn more about your personality.
 (If you have already learned about your four-letter type in basic detail, this may be redundant, but sometimes people like to take multiple tests for information-gathering purposes)

 I can also administer career-oriented tests aimed at assessing your level of interest in various occupational fields.
 These tests are worth taking if you are making big life decisions around finding a new career.

 How We'll Connect

 Coaching sessions outside of my locality (Ukiah, Northern California) typically occur via phone, internet voice chat, or internet video chat.
 In the latter case I typically use Skype, Google Hangouts, or Facetime.
 If you live near me, I'm always happy to set up in-person coaching sessions.